tomcl/issie/README-Team6.md

 Timur (AUTHOR Ismagilov) :
 * Added SmartHelper functions
 * Full SmartRotate.fs, does block rotation, flipping & scaling (added ScaleType in drawModelType)
-* Initial SmartRendering in SymbolView.fs (added StyleType in drawModelType)
+* Initial SmartRendering in SymbolView.fs (added StyleType in drawModelType).
+Working robustly with And and Or gates.
 * Functionalities added in Symbol.fs, SheetUpdate, drawHelpers, Renderer.fs, explained at top level SmartRotate and SymbolView Comments

 Zsombor Klapper's work: